hsinyu-chen/OVRSwitch/README.md

 # Install

-download last release from relase tab
+download last release from [relases tab](https://github.com/hsinyu-chen/OVRSwitch/releases)

 unzip to a folder (don't move it if you enabled "run at startup" option)